 What are key messages?

-Every business has loads of different facets, numerous strengths and amazing talents.
-What your key messages do it take all of that good stuff and hone it into something digestible, prioritising the most important and relevant bits, and getting the point across in a way that hits the right spot with your target audiences.
+Every business has loads of facets, strengths and amazing talents.
+What your key messages do it take all of that good stuff and hone it into something digestible, prioritising the most important and relevant bits, and getting the point across in a way that hits the right spot with your audiences.

 Your messaging should usually include one overarching descriptor, followed by three or four sub-messages – i.e. the characteristics or benefits that are most important – then a number of proof points to back those up.
-It’s usually best to organise them into a document known as a ‘messaging framework’ or ‘message house’, to ensure everyone in your business is saying the same thing, when talking to customers, networking, producing marketing materials, or approaching the media.
+It’s usually best to organise these into a document known as a ‘messaging framework’ or ‘message house’, to ensure everyone in your business is saying the same thing, when talking to customers, networking, producing marketing materials, or approaching the media.

 How do you define your key messages?